Oz Griebel

 Richard Nelson "Oz" Griebel (June 21, 1949 – July 29, 2020) was an American banker, lawyer, and political candidate.
 He ran as a Republican primary candidate in the 2010 Connecticut gubernatorial election, and as an independent in the 2018 gubernatorial election.

 Early life and education

 Richard Nelson Griebel was born in Camden, New Jersey.
+Raised in the Smoke Rise section of Kinnelon, New Jersey, he had moderate success as a pitcher on the Kinnelon High School baseball team.

 His nickname, "Oz", was a reference to his middle name being the same as the surname of the Nelson family on The Adventures of Ozzie and Harriet.
 Griebel graduated in 1971 with a Bachelor of Arts in English from Dartmouth College, where he played baseball and football for the Dartmouth Big Green.
 In 1970, he played collegiate summer baseball for the Harwich Mariners of the Cape Cod Baseball League, establishing a league record for innings pitched in a season with 110.
 Griebel also earned a Juris Doctor from Suffolk University in 1977.
 The Dartmouth baseball team represented New England in the 1970 College World Series.